Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Bregman enters this game looking to extend his four-game hit streak.
-In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.
+- Bregman has picked up a hit in five games in a row.
+In his last five games he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.

 Bregman Recent Games